samantha-tsang/samantha-tsang.github.io/index.md

 [Movie Reviews Spoiler Detection](https://github.com/samantha-tsang/Movie_Spoiler_Detection)
 <br>
 The purpose of this project was to develop a system to detect and prevent movie spoilers in user reviews, thereby enhancing the user experience by safeguarding against unwanted plot disclosures.
-This method utilized a Hierarchical Attention Network (HAN), which incorporated a Bi-Directional RNN with GRU to capture sequential dependencies between words and sentences.
+This method utilized bi-directional recurrent neural networks (RNN) in a hierarchical structure to capture sequential dependencies between words and sentences.
 This model also featured an attention layer that created sentence and document representations through a learned weighted average of words and sentences.
 The system effectively processed over 500K movie reviews, accurately identifying and flagging potential spoilers with an AUC of 77%.
 <br>

 <img src="images/Edge Presentation.jpg?raw=true"/>